-In a previous blog SAP Leonardo IoT for SMBs I gave a short overview and description of the SAP Leonardo services.
-In this blog I’ll like to go more in detail and explain how an IoT device can be modeled on the SAP Leonardo Internet of Things for the Cloud Foundry, we will then focus on the Onboarding & Device Management level to move into higher levels in subsequent blogs.
+In a previous blog SAP IoT for SMBs I gave a short overview and description of the SAP Intelligent Technologies services offered by SAP Business Technology Platform.
+In this blog I’ll like to go more in detail and explain how an IoT device can be modeled on the SAP IoT services for SAP BTP for the Cloud Foundry Environment, we will then focus on the Onboarding & Device Management level to move into higher levels in subsequent blogs.

 Along the blog I’ll provide many pointers to already available documents and tutorials covering the different topics I talk about; my goal is to compile all the links together on these blogs and not to repeat the materials already available.
 Please play the game and click on the different links not to miss any detail!

 The first step is to define the device model of your specific device.
-The SAP Cloud Platform Internet of Things for the Cloud Foundry Environment Device Model documentation explains in details the different components and their relationship shown here below:
+The SAP IoT services for SAP BTP for the Cloud Foundry Environment documentation explains in details the different components and their relationship shown here below:

 To define your device model, you can:

-- Use the SAP Cloud Platform Internet of Things for the Cloud Foundry Environment Cockpit
+- Use the SAP Business Technology Platform Internet of Things for the Cloud Foundry Environment Cockpit

 - Use the Internet of Things Service APIs

-Define you Device Model via SAP Cloud Platform Internet of Things for the Cloud Foundry Environment Cockpit
+Define you Device Model via SAP Business Technology Platform Internet of Things for the Cloud Foundry Environment Cockpit

-Navigate to your SAP Cloud Platform Internet of Things for the Cloud Foundry Environment Cockpit tenant and login with your credentials.
+Navigate to your SAP Business Technology Platform Internet of Things for the Cloud Foundry Environment Cockpit tenant and login with your credentials.

 Once logged in, for each one of your tenants you will see the number of Devices, Sensors, Capabilities,… that are available in your tenant: